Blog post

 FAQ

-Here are a few frequently asked questions about building a React Native PDF viewer.
+Below are some frequently asked questions about building a React Native PDF viewer.

 How can I display PDF files in a React Native app?
 To display PDF files in a React Native app, you can use the react-native-pdf library for basic PDF rendering or Nutrient for a more feature-rich experience.
 Both libraries support loading and viewing PDF documents on iOS and Android platforms.
 The setup involves installing the required dependencies, adding the PDF file to your project, and using components from these libraries to display the file.